Scheduled MonumentsEnglandWorld War II Heavy Anti-aircraft gunsite, 100m west of Princes Cottages

 What is World War II Heavy Anti-aircraft gunsite, 100m west of Princes Cottages?

-World War II Heavy Anti-aircraft gunsite, 100m west of Princes Cottages is a defensive installation constructed during the Second World War to protect against aerial attack.
+World War II Heavy Anti-aircraft gunsite, 100m west of Princes Cottages is a military defensive installation constructed during the Second World War to protect against aerial attack.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021147.

 Who is responsible for protecting World War II Heavy Anti-aircraft gunsite, 100m west of Princes Cottages?